At Stift Lilienfeld hiking on the Muckenkogel

 Although we are here at the end of June, it is still fresh on the summit of the Muckenkogel.
 The wind ensures temperatures at the summit of the Muckenkogel that are cooler than the early summer temperatures in the valley suggest.
 We are therefore glad that the way to the Klosteralm is not far.
 On the way there we walk across the alpine pasture.
 Those who want it more comfortably choose the gravel path.
 This leads from the mountain station of the Muckenkogel lift down the mountain to the Alm.

 The Klosteralm has been around since the Middle Ages.
-At that time the Muckenkogel hut was managed as a grangie.
-It is an estate complex that has been farmed.
+At that time, the Muckenkogel Hut was run as a granary.
+This is a complex of farms that was farmed.
 These were often found in Cistercian monasteries.
-In the Middle Ages, the Cistercians often received land as gifts.
-They handed this over to lay brothers for cultivation.
-They received support from the cloister and wage workers.
-However, they were responsible to the abbot or cellarer of the monastery for running the property.
+In the Middle Ages, the Cistercians were often given land as a gift.
+They gave this to lay brothers to farm.
+They received support from the monastery's servants and wage workers.
+However, they were responsible to the abbot or cellarer of the monastery for the operation of the land.

 Lunch in the Klosteralm